 Outcome Measure 1 - Impact on P-12 learning and development

-100% of our AY 18 graduates completed the edTPA teacher performance assessment. edTPA is a performance-based, subject-specific assessment and support system used by teacher preparation programs throughout the United States to emphasize, measure and support the skills and knowledge that all teachers need from Day 1 in the classroom.
-For each handbook field, the placement is a Pre-Kindergarten to 12th grade classroom. edTPA is a subject-specific assessment that includes versions for 27 teaching fields.
+Starting in fall 2017, the New Jersey Department of Education required all teacher education candidates to take the edTPA performance assessment during their student-teaching semester. edTPA is a performance-based, subject- specific assessment and support system used by teacher preparation programs throughout the United States to emphasize, measure and support the skills and knowledge that all teachers need from the first day in the classroom.
 The assessment features a common architecture focused on three tasks: Planning, Instruction, and Assessment.

 Outcome Measure 2 - Indicators of teaching effectiveness